Ryanair is known as one of the cheapest airlines to fly around the world. But, it has notoriously high fees.

 20kg checked in bag (81cm x 119cm x 119cm dimensions).
 Prices vary a lot, depending on where you are flying and when you are booking.
 Curiously, I noticed that checked-in bags are most expensive if you are booking in advance (i.e. at the time of sale fares).
 For example, we recently flew from Krakow to London Stansted.
 Two months before departure, tickets were €8 and 20kg checked-in bags were €40 each.
 One month before departure, tickets were €16 and checked-in bags were €25.

 The sale fare paradox.
 Everyone knows that the cheapest time to book your tickets is months in advance, right?
 Well, once upon a time this may have been true, but whether this is the case in 2023 is open for debate and more statistical analysis.

 Here’s my recent experience:

-We recently flew from Kiev to London Stansted.
+We recently flew from Krakow to London Stansted.

 Two months before departure, tickets were €8 and 20kg checked-in bags were €40 each = €48

 One month before departure, tickets were €16 and checked-in bags were €25 = €41

 So, in my case we actually saved €7 per person by not purchasing our tickets at the sale fare price.